 Like all Premier League clubs, Tottenham play 19 home league games a season, with matches taking place from August to May.
 The English league is also unique in that fixtures are scheduled for both the Christmas and New Year periods, whereas in other European leagues clubs enjoy an extended winter break in December.
 With cup games on top, and with the club now regular participants in European tournaments too, Spurs typically play at least 30 home games per season, meaning that visitors will have plenty of opportunities to come along and see a game – if they can get a ticket, of course.

 That’s where we step in.
 Matches at the old White Hart Lane were always in high demand, and that’s likely to continue at their new home.
-In fact, with the club performing well on the pitch under Argentine coach Mauricio Pochettino and the novelty factor of a brand new stadium also taking effect, Tottenham could well see unprecedented levels of interest this season.
+In fact, with the club performing well on the pitch under recently acquired coach Jose Mourinho and the novelty factor of a new stadium still in effect, Tottenham are continuing to see unprecedented levels of interest in their second season at their fancy new abode.
 However, that doesn’t necessarily mean you won’t be able to get a ticket.
 We’ve done some research and outlined some of the best options available below.